-- 3 tablespoons water
+- 3 tablespoons water or more as necessary

-- 1/2 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

 - Add raisins and increase mixer speed to medium and mix until the dough is smooth and elastic, 9 to 10 minutes.
 After 5 minutes, the dough should clear the sides of the bowl (have pulled away) but stay attached at the bottom.
 If the dough is sticking to the sides of the bowl, add the remaining flour, 1 tablespoon at a time, until the dough clears the side of the bowl.